 There’s a special room in the museum specifically housing the 12 collections of the Lepanto cycle painting.
 Kasimir Malevich’s, Joan Miro’s, and Kurt Schwitters’s collections are equally on display.

 There are one hundred and twelve of Pablo Picasso’s illustration books also on display, given that Udo and Anette were also lovers of literature as they were of fine arts.

 See Related: Things that will Shock you in Germany

 The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum located in Munich, Germany.

 It stands in Maximilianstraße 42, 80538 München, Germany.
 The museum displays non-European artworks.
 Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German: Staatliches Museum für Völkerkunde, until 2014 when it acquired a new name.

 These are five continents, hence the name Museum Five Continents.
-The museum tries its best to exhibit the cultural heritages of members of these listed continents.
-African collections in the museum are majorly plastic arts with masks and figures from all parts of Africa.
+The museum tries its best to exhibit the cultural heritage of members of these listed continents.
+African collections in the museum are majorly plastic art with masks and figures from all parts of Africa.

 For South Asia, colorful Indian deities are on display, and East Asia has works from China, Japan, and Indonesia on display.
 Principally, items on display in the museum are too numerous to mention here.